Glaukos Corporation research snapshot

 ManagementCEO Thomas Burns has led Glaukos since 2002 and has built multiple ophthalmic businesses.
 The next management test is turning iDose TR and Epioxa adoption into GAAP profitability and cash generation without excessive equity dilution.Medium

-ValuationAt $152.72, standardized TTM data showed 16.26x sales, 13.28x book value, and negative earnings and free cash flow.
+ValuationAt $166.72, StockAnalysis showed 16.04x trailing sales, 14.38x book value, and a forward P/E near 1,608x because adjusted forward earnings are still tiny.
 The stock is priced for sustained high growth and a large future profit step-up rather than current earnings power.High

-Risk levelThe main risks are product adoption, reimbursement, regulatory approval, clinical outcomes, manufacturing concentration, litigation, future share issuance, operating losses, and valuation compression if growth slows.High
+Risk levelThe main risks are product adoption, reimbursement, regulatory approval, clinical outcomes, manufacturing concentration, litigation, future share issuance, operating losses, high short interest, and valuation compression if growth slows.High

 AI confidenceHistorical facts and calculation outputs have high confidence.
 Forward profitability, long-term product adoption, and price outcomes have lower confidence because the business has not yet produced sustained GAAP earnings or free cash flow.High data confidence

 Investment certaintyLow to medium certainty.
-The products are differentiated, but the investment case depends on future reimbursement and commercial execution being strong enough to support a premium multiple.Low-medium
+The products are differentiated and the near-term data improved, but the investment case depends on future reimbursement and commercial execution being strong enough to support a premium multiple.Low-medium

 GKOS AI stock forecast